Augustin Viard: Film and audio recordings

 In 2014, he released his debut album Les nuages de Magellan in collaboration with Ensemble Volta.
 This included all the chamber music pieces for ondes Martenot composed by Tristan Murail.
 This recording won the Grand Prix du Président de la République de l'Académie Charles Cros 2014, an honour awarded by the French president François Hollande.

 Since 2016, French public radio station France Culture regularly commissions Viard to compose and perform original pieces for broadcast.

 In 2017 he played Ondes Martenot on the award-winning soundtrack of the international film Loveless.
 This film received the Prix du Jury du Festival de Cannes 2017 and the César du meilleur film étranger (best foreign film) 2018.
 The composers Evgueni and Sacha Galperine won the Best Composer European Film Awards 2017.

 In 2018, he composed the original music for the audio cinema film Le brasier Shelley with Warren Ellis, starring Gaspard Ulliel, Warren Ellis and Marianne Faithfull.
 This film was selected for the Festival du Nouveau Cinéma of Montréal competition 2018.

 In 2019, he performed all the Ondes Martenot parts on Nick Cave's album Ghosteen.
 The album achieved number 4 in the main UK charts and reached top 10 positions in 15 European countries.

 In 2020, Augustin Viard's ondes Martenot feature on Marianne Faithfull's The Lady of Shallot, in another collaboration with Nick Cave (Piano) and Warren Ellis (synthesiser and loops).
-The 11 minute long track is part of Faithfull's album She Walks In Beauty, which reached the Billboard 200 when released a few months later, peaking at number 51.
+The 11 minute long track is part of Faithfull's album She Walks in Beauty, which reached the Billboard 200 when released a few months later, peaking at number 51.

 In 2021, Viard composed the original theme for Earwig, a full-length movie directed by Lucile Hadzihalilovic, which won the Special Jury Prize at the San Sebastian international film festival.
-The film is also nominated at the 2021 BFI London Film festival.
+Viard's score attracted rave international reviews, The Hollywood Reporter noting "a gorgeous minimalistic score", The Irish Times "Augustin Viard’s music (...) spreads brilliantly eerie glitch about the queasy action" and the Daily Telegraph calling the film "blessed by a gorgeous, otherworldly score by Augustin Viard, a specialist in the ondes Martenot."

+In 2022, he appears as an ondes Martenot performer on the soundtrack of the highly successful Netflix film Blonde, a fiction based around the life of Marilyn Monroe.

+In 2023, academy award winner Nicolas Becker asks Viard to perform ondes Martenot on the soundtrack of the American thriller Black Flies starring Sean Penn.
+The movie is officially selected for the 2023 Cannes Film Festival.